ArtifactForms/MeshLibCore/MeshLibCoreClean2022/documentation/modifiers.md

 ### NoiseModifier

 This modifier moves all vertices along their corresponding vertex normals by a random amount.
+Minimum and maximum are defining the range of rhe random amount.
+For each vertex an individual random value is applied.

 ```java
 import mesh.Mesh3D;